Gate control theory: Therapeutic uses

 The mechanism of gate control theory can be used therapeutically.
 Gate control theory thus explains how stimulus that activates only nonnociceptive nerves can inhibit pain.
 The pain seems to be lessened when the area is rubbed because activation of nonnociceptive fibers inhibits the firing of nociceptive ones in the laminae.
-In transcutaneous electrical nerve stimulation (TENS), nonnociceptive fibers are selectively stimulated with electrodes in order to produce this effect and thereby lessen pain.
+In transcutaneous electrical nerve stimulation (TENS), nonnociceptive fibers are selectively stimulated with mild electrical currents through electrodes in order to produce this effect and thereby lessen pain.

 One area of the brain involved in reduction of pain sensation is the periaqueductal gray matter that surrounds the third ventricle and the cerebral aqueduct of the ventricular system.
 Stimulation of this area produces analgesia (but not total numbing) by activating descending pathways that directly and indirectly inhibit nociceptors in the laminae of the spinal cord.
 Descending pathways also activate opioid receptor-containing parts of the spinal cord.

 Afferent pathways interfere with each other constructively, so that the brain can control the degree of pain that is perceived, based on which pain stimuli are to be ignored to pursue potential gains.
 The brain determines which stimuli are profitable to ignore over time.
 Thus, the brain controls the perception of pain quite directly, and can be "trained" to turn off forms of pain that are not "useful".
 This understanding led Melzack to assert that pain is in the brain.

 Gate control theory influenced the development of mindfulness-based pain management (MBPM).